-National Market
+Nasdag National Market

-We have applied for the quotation of our common shares on the Nasdag National Market under the symbol "VPRT."
+The common shares have been approved for quotation on the Nasdaq National Market under the symbol "VPRT."

 Bermuda Law

 We are amalgamated and continued as an exempted company under the Companies Act.
 The rights of our shareholders, including those persons who will become shareholders in connection with this offering, are governed by Bermuda law and our memorandum of association and bye-laws.
 The Companies Act differs in some material respects from laws generally applicable to United States corporations and their stockholders.
 The following is a summary of material provisions of Bermuda law and our organizational documents not discussed above.